 Sand Cat Subspecies

 Four subspecies of the Sand Cat (Felis margarita) have been recognized in the past.
-However the latest taxonomic revision by the IUCN Cat Specialist Group proposes two subspecies, pending further research:
+However the current revision of the Felidae cat family by the proposes two subspecies, pending further research:

 1. Felis margarita margarita - North Africa (smaller with yellowish fur and bold markings)

 2. Felis margarita thinobia - Southwest Asia and Arabian Peninsula (larger with greyer fur and less markings)